Things to do in Tokyo for free

 Image credit: @hotelnewotanitokyo via Instagram

-While the rest of Tokyo buzzes with activity, this quaint enclave is filled with carp ponds, a stone garden, and a bright red Taiko bridge for all your IG needs.
-And, if you think Singapore’s Yunnan Garden is cool, wait till you see this hotel’s 6m-high gushing waterfall surrounded by Japanese stone lanterns and resting huts.
+This quaint enclave amidst the hubbub of Tokyo is filled with carp ponds, a stone garden, and a bright red Taiko bridge for all your IG needs.
+And, if you think Singapore’s Yunnan Garden is cool, wait till you see this hotel’s 6m-high gushing waterfall, surrounded by Japanese stone lanterns and resting huts.

 There are 58 sakura trees here so you’ll be able to go on a romantic stroll amidst pretty pink leaves if you time your visit right.
-Those who fall in love with the garden can also book a stay at Hotel New Otani Tokyo to enjoy a view of it through your window.
+Those who fall in love with the garden can also book a stay at Hotel New Otani Tokyo to enjoy gazing at it through your window.

 Book a room at Hotel New Otani Tokyo.